 What Is A Leopard Gecko?

-Leopard geckos are one of the most popular lizards to be kept as a pet.
-They are fun to watch, and are nice to look at.
+Leopard geckos are one of the most popular lizards to be kept as pets.
+They are fun to watch and nice to look at.
 They have vibrant coloration like that of the leopard they’re named after.
-Their bodies are usually a light yellow or cream color covered in dark spots.
+Their bodies are usually light yellow or cream-colored, covered in dark spots.

 Can Leopard Geckos Eat Fruit?